plutoneld/ddb-redirecter/README.md

 # ddb-electron
-This is a "wrapper" for the D&amp;D Beyond website.
-The wrapper was built with Nativefier, and this repository is only for keeping the injected CSS and JS files, as well as instructions on how to build.
+Using the instructions below, you can build a wrapper for the D&amp;D Beyond website.
+The wrapper was built with Nativefier, and this repository is for keeping track of the injected CSS and JS files used with Nativefier, as well as instructions on how to build.